Bill Samuels (political activist): John Kerry

-Samuels raised money and supported John Kerry’s Vietnam Veterans Against the War March on Washington on April 23,1971.
-This is where Kerry made the famous statement “how do you ask a man to be the last man to die in Vietnam?”
+Samuels raised money and supported John Kerry’s Vietnam Veterans Against the War March on Washington on April 23, 1971.
+During a speech at the march, Kerry famously asked: “How do you ask a man to be the last man to die in Vietnam?
+How do you ask a man to be the last man to die for a mistake?”

-In 2004, Samuels produced and financed George Butler's “Going Upriver, The Long War of John Kerry,” which was released during Kerry’s Presidential campaign and countered the Republican Swift Boat attacks.
+In 2004, Samuels produced and financed George Butler's documentary film Going Upriver, The Long War of John Kerry, which was released during Kerry's presidential campaign and countered the Republican Swift Boat attacks.

-Civil Rights, Gramercy Park
+Civil rights, Gramercy Park

-In January 2001, a group of largely minority school children were legally invited to Gramercy Park, the only private park in Manhattan.
-The students were from the near-by Washington Irving High School and belonged to a biology class that planned to examine plants and wildlife in the park.
-The Gramercy Park Trust has sovereignty over the park and one of the trustees ordered the student to leave and called the police.
+In January 2001, a group of largely minority school children were invited to Gramercy Park by the National Arts Club.
+(Gramercy Park is the only private park in Manhattan.)
+The students were from the nearby Washington Irving High School and were part of a biology class planning to examine plants and wildlife.
+The chairwoman of Gramercy Park Trust, which has sovereignty over the park, ordered students to leave on two separate occasions (even calling the police to attempt to enforce their removal).

-Samuels, who lived nearby, was “was disturbed enough” that he hired a major law firm and financed a civil rights lawsuit.
-The suit alleged teachers and students heard the trustee say “the park is not for these kinds of kids” The students won $40,000 each.
+Samuels, who lived nearby, was "disturbed enough" that he hired a major law firm and financed a civil rights lawsuit.
+The suit alleged that teachers and students heard the trustee say "the park is not for these kinds of kids."
+The students won $40,000 each.

-Democratic Party Civic Engagement and Blue Tiger
+Democratic Party civic engagement and Blue Tiger

 Samuels founded the Blue Tiger Democrats in 2004.
 The tiger was the symbol of the famous 911 fire engine brigade and became the symbol of the New York Democrats in the late 19th century.

-Blue Tiger believes that the Democratic Party needs to build into its regular voter activities, civic engagement projects such as senior computer training, VA Hospital support for the veterans, food drives, or roadway clear-ups.
+Blue Tiger believes that the Democratic Party needs to build into its regular voter activities, civic engagement projects such as senior computer training, VA hospital support for veterans, food drives, and roadway clear-ups.

-In addition to Blue Tiger’s New York State activity, Samuels met with Michigan Governor Granholn and she brought the Blue Tiger party to Michigan.
+In addition to Blue Tiger’s New York State activity, Samuels met with Michigan Governor Jennifer Granholm to bring the Blue Tiger party to Michigan.
 The Blue Tiger program was adopted across the state.
 The program is still active today.
-For example, in 2022 the Manistee Democratic Party set up a Blue Tiger scholarship program.
+In 2022, the Manistee Democratic Party set up a Blue Tiger scholarship program.

 Governor Cuomo

-As a result of his father running with Mario Cuomo as his Lieutenant Governor in 1974, Samuels knew Andrew Cuomo well.
-When Cuomo was elected Governor in 2010, Samuels became an outspoken critic, both in the press and on television.
-He said "When history is written, he'll just be a mediocre governor that had a Nixon personality."
+Samuels knew Andrew Cuomo well, due to his father running with Mario Cuomo as his lieutenant governor in 1974.
+After Cuomo was elected governor in 2010, Samuels became an outspoken critic both in the press and on television.
+Samuels stated: "When history is written, [Cuomo will] just be a mediocre governor that had a Nixon personality."

-Samuels even threatened to run to be his Lieutenant Governor in 2010 and 2014, not as an ally of Cuomo but as a check.
+Samuels threatened to run to be his lieutenant governor in 2010 and 2014, not as an ally of Cuomo but as a check.

 Corruption in the New York State Democratic Party

-In 2010 Samuels grew concerned about corruption in the State Senate Democratic Party.
-Particularly with the Democratic Majority Leader, Pedro Espada.
+In 2010, Samuels grew concerned about corruption in the State Senate Democratic Party—particularly with the Democratic Majority Leader, Pedro Espada.

 Samuels opened offices in Espada's district and funded a major campaign to oust him.
 Espada was defeated and later sent to prison for five years for stealing from a non-profit.